 On January 16, 2015, the Company appealed from certain portions of the Delaware Court of Chancery's rulings on remand, including but not limited to the Final Order and Judgment, to the Delaware Supreme Court.
 On January 29, 2015, PharmAthene cross-appealed from certain portions of the Delaware Court of Chancery's rulings on remand, including but not limited to the Final Order and Judgment, to the Delaware Supreme Court.
 The Company filed its opening brief on appeal on March 2, 2015; PharmAthene filed its answering brief on appeal and opening brief on cross-appeal on April 1, 2015; the Company filed its reply brief on appeal and answering brief on cross-appeal on May 1, 2015; and PharmAthene filed its reply brief on cross-appeal on May 11, 2015.
-Oral argument before the Delaware Supreme Court has not yet been scheduled.
+On October 7, 2015, the Delaware Supreme Court heard oral argument, en banc, and, as of the date hereof, has not issued its decision.
 There is no assurance that either appeal will be successful.

 The ultimate loss to be incurred in the future from the PharmAthene litigation is highly uncertain and may differ significantly from the Outstanding Judgment.
 However, the Company believes that an ultimate loss of some amount is probable.
 Because the future outcome of the Company's appeal of the Final Order and Judgment to the Supreme Court of Delaware is highly uncertain, the Company has based its loss accrual on the January 7, 2015 Delaware Court of Chancery letter opinion, and the subsequent judgment entered by the Delaware Court of Chancery on January 15, 2015.
-Based on the Delaware Court of Chancery letter opinion, the Company has recorded a loss accrual for expectation damages of approximately \$187.8 million as of June 30, 2015.
+Based on the Delaware Court of Chancery letter opinion, the Company has recorded a loss accrual for expectation damages of approximately \$187.8 million as of September 30, 2015.
 This amount is classified as a liability subject to compromise.
 Included in the loss accrual, the Company accrued pre-judgment interest through September 16, 2014, SIGA's chapter 11 filing date, because it is currently uncertain whether interest accrued subsequent to the chapter 11 filing date will be part of any allowed claim.